 How to Beat Ransomware and Prevent a Possible Attack?

-1. Be Vigilant With Suspicious Behaviour
+Be Vigilant With Suspicious Behaviour

-If checking your security system didn’t result in any unwanted visitors, you might want to check your database.
+If checking your security system didn’t result in unwanted visitors, you might want to check your database.
 Large databases can make it easier for hackers to insert malware and activate it when they find vital information.
 When you check your database, you’re ensuring your information is safe and working to catch any suspicious behaviour early.
 This is especially true for operations that might look like they weren’t authorised or done by employees without permission.

-2. Data Backup and Disaster Recovery to Beat a Ransomware Attack
+Data Backup and Disaster Recovery to Beat a Ransomware Attack

 There are also managed DR services that can make the switch automatically for your business in the event of an attack.

-3. Thwarting the Hacker out of the System
+Thwarting the Hacker out of the System

 How to Beat Ransomware - You must be proactive in the fight against ransomware

 Most cyberattacks don’t happen immediately; the hacker first infiltrates the system and scans the data and server before settling on what they believe is the most valuable data.
-This means the attacker had time and possibly continuous access to the network, which is possible through using weak credentials and backdoors.
+This means the attacker had time and possibly continuous access to the network, which is possible through weak credentials and backdoors.

 Identifying the door the attacker used is not enough.
 Understanding how the attacker deployed the ransomware onto the infected computers is also better.
 This will give you a sense of the extent of the damaged files and the places the attacker searched through.
-Doing this lets you predict any security problems or attacks that might arise from compromising such data.
+Doing this lets you predict any security problems or attacks from compromising such data.

-4. Check for Other Suspicious Behaviour
+Check for Other Suspicious Behaviour

 It’s not common for attackers to do anything other than infect the encrypted data, but it can happen.
 Looking for suspicious behaviour elsewhere on your device or network will help you understand if the attack was a one-time event or if future attacks might occur.